Forensic Science

 Forensic science combines science, technology and law to investigate crimes, uncover important facts and ensure that justice is served.
 Imagine discovering evidence that leads to an arrest in an investigation – or proves someone’s innocence in a criminal case.

-In our accelerated 4 + 1 forensic science degree program, you’ll earn an undergraduate degree in biology or chemistry from Le Moyne and a master’s degree from our partnership with the Forensics and National Security Sciences Institute at Syracuse University (SU).
-You’ll learn from experienced practitioners and complete specialized courses and exciting internships that prepare you to succeed in this ever-changing field.
-You’ll approach your calling with the expertise of a trained scientist, the intellect of a liberal arts education and an ethical mindset grounded in Jesuit tradition.
+In Le Moyne’s accelerated 4+1 forensic science degree program, you’ll earn a bachelor’s degree in biology or chemistry and a master’s degree in forensic science through a partnership with the Forensics and National Security Sciences Institute at Syracuse University.
+You’ll learn from experienced practitioners, complete specialized coursework, and gain hands-on experience through internships that prepare you for this rapidly evolving field.

 Research Meets Criminal Justice